batuceng/batuceng.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 My name is Batuhan Cengiz.
-I am a Master's Student and a Research Assistant at the [Istanbul Technical University](https://ituvisionlab.github.io/), supervised by [Gozde Unal](https://gozde-unal.github.io/).
-I have received my Bachelor's also from Istanbul Technical University.
+I am a PhD Student and a Research Assistant at the [Istanbul Technical University](https://ituvisionlab.github.io/), supervised by [Gozde Unal](https://gozde-unal.github.io/).
+I have received my Bachelor's and Master's also from Istanbul Technical University.
 My main research is focused on 3D Vision, robustness, and generative models.

 ## Research